-Inflammation of the legs is an abnormal condition and a symptom of a variety of mild to severe diseases, disorders and conditions.
+Inflammation of the legs is an abnormal condition and a symptom of various mild to severe diseases, disorders, and needs.

-Swelling of the legs, also called edema, can result from infection, inflammation, trauma, and circulatory disorders and cardiac disorders and other abnormal processes.
+Swelling of the legs, also called edema, can result from infection, inflammation, trauma, circulatory disorders, cardiac disorders and other abnormal processes.

 Chronic leg swelling often indicates a potentially serious disorder, such as congestive heart failure.

-Other serious conditions that can cause inflammation of the legs include blood clots (deep vein thrombosis), kidney disease, preeclampsia, or liver disease.
+Other severe conditions that can cause inflammation of the legs include blood clots (deep vein thrombosis), kidney disease, preeclampsia, or liver disease.

 What can cause swelling in the legs?

-Wearing inappropriate shoes: shoes or boots that squeeze or press at our feet or that we wear for too many hours at a time.
+We were wearing inappropriate shoes: shoes or boots that squeeze or press at our feet or that we wear for too many hours.

 The inactivity, the lack of exercise.

-For many women it is normal to retain fluids for days before menstruation.
+For many women, it is customary to retain fluids for days before menstruation.
 This condition is more visible on the feet and ankles.

 Consuming a large amount of salt can also cause fluid retention.